JohnVonNeumann/pyasx/README.md

 ## Unit tests

-The unit tests can be run by executing the test.py file, like so;
+The unit tests can be run by executing `Pytest`;

-    python3 tests.py
+    poetry run pytest

 ## Development Tasks